pallets-eco/flask-security/docs/features.rst

 User email is validated and normalized using the `email_validator <https://pypi.org/project/email-validator/>`_ package.

+The :py:data:`SECURITY_USERNAME_ENABLE` configuration option is set to ``True`` will add support for the user to register a username in addition to an email.
+By default, the user will be able to authenticate with EITHER email or username - however that can be changed via the :py:data:`SECURITY_USER_IDENTITY_ATTRIBUTES`.

 Password Change
 ---------------
 Flask-Security comes packaged with a basic change user password view.
 Unlike password